4e4c52/Services-informatiques/README.md

-## Web project for my engineering school
+A web project for my engineering school.